microsoft/azure-pipelines-tasks/docs/yaml.md

 ## Goals

 - **Process follows code through branches**: History, diff, merge your build process.
 - **Easy intuitive format per language type**: Having a language type allows infered execution without having to tediously define everything.
-- **Easy migration to and from web based definition**: This includes a tool which maps
 - **Consistent execution with web defined process**: Switching because you have a preference in yaml and code based process should lead to a consistent build.
 - **Leverage heavy investment in tasks**: Multiple teams have been developing tasks for a few years.
 We should leverage that effort.
 - **Execute Locally**: Should be able to execute and diagnose locally.
+- **Easy migration to and from web based definition**: This includes a tool which maps.

 ## Language Type and Execution